 6.4.
-IgA Sample Diluent
+IgM Sample Diluent

-The bottle contains 100ml phosphate buffer, stabilizers, preservatives and an inert yellow dye.
+The bottle contains 100ml phosphate buffer, anti human-IgG, stabilizers, preservatives and an inert green dye.
 It is used for the dilution of the patient specimen.
+The solution contains antihuman IgG class antibodies to eliminate competitive inhibition from specific IgG class antibody to remove rheumatoid factor.
 This ready to use solution has to be stored at 2...8°C. After first opening stability until expiry date when stored at 2...8°C.

 6.5.
-Washing solution (20xconc.)
+Washing Solution (20xconc.)

 The bottle contains 50ml of a concentrated buffer, detergents, stabilizers and preservatives.
-Dilute Washing Solution 1+19; e.g. 10 ml Washing Solution + 190 ml fresh and germ free redistilled water.
+Dilute washing solution 1+19; e.g. 10 ml washing solution + 190 ml fresh and germ free redistilled water.
 The diluted buffer will keep for at least four weeks if stored at 2...8°C. Crystals in the solution disappear by warming up to 37 °C in a water bath.